OnroerendErfgoed/atramhasis/docs/source/development.rst

 Locally you can run unit tests by using `pytest`_ or `tox`_.
 Running pytest manually is good for running a distinct set of unit tests.
-For a full test run, tox is prefered since this can run the unit tests against mutiple versions of python.
+For a full test run, tox is preferred since this can run the unit tests against multiple versions of python.

 To install a fully working development environment a pip requirements-dev.txt